mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

       keyVersion: Optional<String> // A specific version of the named key, defaults to using the key's primary version.
    }

-If the kmsProvider is "gcp" the masterKey is required and has the following fields:
+If the kmsProvider has KMS provider type "gcp", the masterKey is required and has the following fields:

 .. code:: typescript